dimitri/tapoueh.org/content/post/2017/07/playing-with-unicode.md

 [Regional Indicator Symbol](https://en.wikipedia.org/wiki/Regional_Indicator_Symbol) page, displaying a Unicode country flag is as easy as concatenating the country codes together in the right Unicode range.
-Of course PostgreSQL knows how to that, thanks to its advanced set of
+Of course PostgreSQL knows how to do that, thanks to its advanced set of
 [String Functions and Operators](https://www.postgresql.org/docs/current/static/functions-string.html):